TianxiangZhao0474/TianxiangZhao0474.github.io/_pages/about.md

   - /about.html
 ---

 Tianxiang Zhao received the B.S. degree in Automation from Beijing University of Chemical Technology (BUCT), Beijing, China, in 2024.
-Currently, he is pursuing a master's degree in control science and engineering at the College of Information Science and Technology, BUCT, China.
+Currently, he is pursuing a Ph.D. degree in control science and engineering at the College of Information Science and Technology, BUCT, China.
 Meanwhile, he is fortunate to be receiving guidance from Prof. [Youqing Wang (王友清)](https://cist.buct.edu.cn/_s11/2026/0603/c15683a220269/page.psp) and [Jipeng Guo (郭继鹏)](https://jipengguo95.github.io/).

 ## Main Research Interests
 - Machine Learning and Artificial Intelligence